-Marketing bloggers, graphic designers and entrepreneur-focused websites have all opined on the importance of the color that’s selected when creating a company logo, advising start-up companies to think long and hard about the kind of feelings that they would like their brand to elicit.
-Of course, firms providing marketing consulting services have also included in their posts a call to action, recommending that these companies contact them for an exhaustive brand analysis and logo discussions, which will ultimately cost many thousands of dollars.
-Money most start-ups don’t have.
+Marketing bloggers, graphic designers and entrepreneur-focused websites continually opine over the importance of the color that’s selected when creating a company logo.
+They often advise companies to think long and hard about the kind of feelings that they would like their brand to elicit.

-A study, titled "Brand Personality: Consumer's Perceptions of Color Used in Brand Logos," conducted by Jessica Ridgway and published earlier this year in the International Journal of Fashion Design, Technology & Education, reveals the different emotions that logo colors elicit.
+A study, titled "Brand Personality: Consumer's Perceptions of Color Used in Brand Logos," conducted by Jessica Ridgway and published in the International Journal of Fashion Design, Technology & Education, reveals the different emotions that logo colors elicit.

 What is the real value that your company brings to your customers?
-That’s what you need to focus on.
+That is one of the key components of a company's success and what you need to focus on.

 If your product doesn't work or you provide lousy customer service, the fact that you were trying to express playfulness with your purple logo doesn't mean anything.